laktak/zfind/README.md

   - `LIKE` is case-sensitive, while `ILIKE` is case-insensitive.
   - The `%` symbol is used as a wildcard character that matches any sequence of characters.
   - The `_` symbol matches any single character.
-  - `RLIKE` allows to match a regular expression.
+  - `RLIKE` allows matching a regular expression.

 Example: `'"name like "z%"'` selects all files whose name starts with 'z'.